edemocracy/ekklesia-portal/README.md

 Arguments
 =========

-An implementation of Wikiarguments in Python 3.x based on Flask for use with the Ekklesia e-democracy platform.
+An improved and extended implementation of Wikiarguments in Python 3.x based on Flask for use with the Ekklesia e-democracy platform.

 New Features Compared To Wikiarguments
 ======================================

-* OAuth2-based user login (todo)
+* OAuth2-based user login
-* Admin interface (todo)
+* Admin interface
-* babel / gettext-based i18n (todo)
+* babel / gettext-based i18n
-* unit tests ;)
+* unit tests ;) (todo...)

 Authors